 Reading – Deutsch

-Egmont is a relatively early work of Goethe's, like Götz greatly influenced by Shakespeare's dramas.
-The name is probably best known from Beethoven's incidental music for it.
+Egmont is a relatively early work of Goethe's (in the fifth volume of my fifty-volume chronological set), like Götz heavily influenced by Shakespeare's historical dramas.
+Egmont is heroic for his support for freedom, a radical passion which was just about to burst out in the French Revolution.
+The play is probably best known from Beethoven's incidental music for it.

 Der grüne Heinrich

 Der grüne Heinrich, Wikipedia observes, "stands with Goethe's Wilhelm Meister's Apprenticeship and Adalbert Stifter's Der Nachsommer as one of the three most important examples of a Bildungsroman."
 The Bildungsroman, or novel of growth and development, is a genre very close to my heart, and the two other works cited are among my all-time favorites.
 (They are both famously, or infamously, long, and so is Heinrich.)

 Heinrich is, in the words of Alice in Wonderland, "a book without pictures or conversations," not light reading.
 It is full of abstract ideas and complex expressions, with a lot of vocabulary that is beyond that of my dictionary.